5l1v3r1/Discord-Nitro-Generator-Checker/README.md

 + Summary Screen Once Finished Generating.
 # Things To Note
 All Nitro Codes are Randomly Generated, before you reply with "fAkE nItRo CoDeS wErE aLl InVaLiD!" just remember that it is super unlikely you will get a valid code.
+# How To Install
+Firstly Run "install.bat" or go to your Terminal and paste in "pip install -r requirements.txt" Then Run "START.bat" and you should be good to go!
+#
+Any Issues Please Let Me Know!